dpicca/spacy_dhtk/README.md

 ## Character
 The class character corresponds to the characters from the book.

-The `spacy_characters()` method allows access to the list of characters and context of the apparition.
+The `spacy_characters()` method allows access to a dictionnary of characters and the number of apparition in the text.

 ## Line
-The class line corresponds to the separation in paragraphs using spaCy’s NLP.
+The class line corresponds to the tagging of paragraphs using spaCy’s NLP.